CEE Standard: Buying Goods and Services

 Why Is It Beneficial to Me?

 There are several reasons why being philanthropic can be beneficial to your life.
 For starters, you’ll leave a lasting impact, whether directly or indirectly, on the lives of others you touch through your generosity.
+You will also hopefully notice that it makes you feel good, too.

-You’ll also earn volunteer hours, which can be extremely valuable when it’s time to create your résumé for college and apply for scholarships.
+In addition, the time spent volunteering can be extremely valuable when it’s time to create your résumé for college and apply for scholarships.

 How Can I Be Philanthropic?